 Ejection Seat: You can eject your current passenger out of the car, while still moving.
 The Manual even comes with a handy table that shows the force of the impact in relation to speed.
 In some missions you have to do this with bombs.

 Emergency Weapon: Your headlight-mounted "Hood Guns" are fast-firing machine guns that are useful for a little while as your main weapon.
 You're going to want to upgrade to something better fairly quickly.
 You always have these equipped, however.

 Escape from the Crazy Place: The main goal of your player character, whose only means of escape are through underground tunnels that can be accessed only by OmniCorp passwords for completing all missions from the respective maps.

-Everything Trying to Kill You: Although it's partially averted with other taxis and some pedestrians either minding their own business or calling you to hitch a ride.
+Everything Trying to Kill You: And yes, the spike traps, mines, and walled defenses at the edge of the maps can harm you too if you're not careful.
+Although it's partially averted with other taxis and some pedestrians either minding their own business or calling you to hitch a ride.

 Expy: Although there's hardly some characterization about Drake Edgewater, he's essentially Travis Bickle with an Iron Woobie streak who justifiably thinks himself as the Only Sane Man in KEMO city, and wants to get the hell out of the corrupt city for good which he eventually does.

 Frickin' Laser Beams: The Fusion Boy is a fusion gun that fires bolts of energy.
 It has a Charged Attack that can destroy certain vehicles in one hit at the cost of draining 3 cells when fully charged.
 Not until the second level will you be able to get it from the weapon shops.